 If you have ever struggled with persistent athlete’s foot, you know it can be hard to eradicate this fungal infection.
 Of course, there are plenty of over-the-counter products for treating it.
 In addition, doctors may prescribe powerful antifungal creams.
-One reader found, however, that the best treatment is an old-fashioned cold remedy.
+There is another option that the FDA has never approved, though.
+Many reader find that a good treatment is an old-fashioned, inexpensive cold remedy.
 How could Vicks VapoRub help control athlete’s foot?

 Vicks VapoRub for Athlete’s Foot:

 We know that doctors like randomized, double-blind, placebo-controlled clinical trials (RCTs) before accepting a treatment as effective.
 We like RCTs too!
 But experience should count for something.
 Can Vicks VapoRub help overcome athlete’s foot?
 Here are just a few such reports that say yes!

 Q. I had athlete’s foot for 30 years.
 Nothing helped until I finally started using Vicks VapoRub on my feet after showering and drying them.
 This ointment also works on itchy skin.